Behavioral Intervention Team (BIT)

 How do I make a referral?

-A Cardinal Concern may be submitted.
-Cardinal Concern reports are reviewed by members of the BIT who evaluate the information and determine the next appropriate actions.
+You may submit a Cardinal Concern.
+BIT members review Cardinal Concern reports to evaluate the information and determine the next appropriate actions.
 A Cardinal Concern report is not for an emergency situation.
-In an emergency, please contact Safety and Security directly at (585) 385-8111.Submit a Cardinal Concern
+In an emergency, please contact Safety and Security at (585) 385-8111.Submit a Cardinal Concern